soundpress/RulesOfNYC/docs/c09/index.rst

 Fiscal year.
 "Fiscal year" means a period of one year commencing on the first day of July and terminating on the thirtieth day of June.

 Fleet Program.
-"Fleet Program" means a voluntary enrollment program whereby commercial organizations receive computer-generated hearing logs and can schedule hearings in the Parking Violation Bureau's (PVB's) Commercial Adjudication Unit (CAU) pursuant to § 39-03 of these rules.
+"Fleet Program" means a voluntary enrollment program whereby commercial organizations receive computer-generated hearing logs and can schedule hearings in the Parking Violation Bureau's (PVB's) Commercial Adjudication Unit (CAU) pursuant to 19 RCNY § 39-03.

 Lessee.
 "Lessee" means any person, corporation, firm, partnership, agency, association or organization that rents, bails, leases or contracts for the use of one or more vehicles and has the exclusive use thereof for any period of time.

 Lessor.
 "Lessor" means any person, corporation, firm, partnership, agency, association or organization engaged in the business of renting or leasing vehicles to any lessee or bailee under a rental agreement, lease or otherwise, wherein the said lessee or bailee has the exclusive use of said vehicle for any period of time.
-"Lessor" shall be construed to include the "owner," as defined in this § 39-01, of a vehicle rented or leased in a vehicle renting or leasing business wherein the said lessee or bailee has the exclusive use of said vehicle for any period of time; provided, however, that a lessee of a vehicle shall not be construed to be a lessor even if it is a registrant or co-registrant of a vehicle.
+"Lessor" shall be construed to include the "owner," as defined in this 19 RCNY § 39-01, of a vehicle rented or leased in a vehicle renting or leasing business wherein the said lessee or bailee has the exclusive use of said vehicle for any period of time; provided, however, that a lessee of a vehicle shall not be construed to be a lessor even if it is a registrant or co-registrant of a vehicle.

 Long-term lease.
 "Long-term lease" means a lease for a term of one year or more.

 Notice of violation (summons).
 "Notice of violation" shall mean:

    (1) A form or duplicate thereof prepared and distributed by the Bureau substantially completed and sworn to or affirmed by authorized issuing agents which shall constitute a notice of violation when served as hereinafter provided.

    (2) For purposes of this definition, authorized issuing agents shall be members of the Police Department, Fire Department, Department of Transportation, Traffic Enforcement Agents, Department of Sanitation, the Sheriff, Under Sheriff and Deputy Sheriffs of the Department of Finance's Office of the City Sheriff, Fraud and Associate Fraud Investigators of the Department of Finance, Department of Business Services, Business Integrity Commission, New York City Housing Authority Police, Port Authority of New York and New Jersey Police, Police of the Metropolitan Transportation Authority and its subsidiary authorities, United States Park Police, Department of Buildings Special Patrolmen, State Regional Park Police, Taxi and Limousine Commission, Waterfront Commission of New York Harbor, Department of Parks and Recreation, Department of Correction, Roosevelt Island Security Organization, Sea Gate Association Police, Snug Harbor Rangers with peace officer status, officers of the Co-op City Department of Public Safety, Amtrak Police Officers, Office of Court Administration Court Officers, Department of Health Police Officers, Health and Hospitals Corporation Police Officers, New York State Office of Mental Health Safety Officers, New York State Office of Mental Retardation and Developmental Disabilities Police Officers, Triborough Bridge and Tunnel Authority Police Officers, State University Maritime College Public Safety Officers, Department of Environmental Protection Police Officers, managers of the New York City Transit Authority, and Officers of the Federal Protective Service of the United States Department of Homeland Security.

    (3) For purposes of this definition, authorized issuing agents shall also include special patrolmen appointed by the police commissioner pursuant to subdivision (c) of § 14-106 of the Administrative Code of the City of New York to do special duty at Parkchester South Condominium, at the New York City Hunts Point Terminal Market in the borough of the Bronx, Stuyvesant Town in the borough of Manhattan, and various facilities under the jurisdiction of the Department of Citywide Administrative Services.

 Operator.
 Whenever used, the term "operator" shall mean any person, corporation, firm, agency, association or organization that uses, operates or is responsible for a vehicle at the time the violation occurs, with or without the permission of the owner, and an owner who operates his or her or its own vehicle.

 Owner.
 "Owner" means any person, corporation, partnership, firm, agency, association, lessor or organization who at the time of the issuance of a notice of violation in connection with a vehicle operated in the City of New York:

    (1) is the beneficial or equitable owner of such vehicle; or

    (2) has the title to such vehicle; or

    (3) is the registrant or co-registrant of such vehicle which is registered with the Department of Motor Vehicles of this state or any other state, territory, district, province, nation or other jurisdiction; or

    (4) used such vehicle in its vehicle renting and/or leasing business; or

    (5) is an owner of such vehicle as defined by sections 128 or 2101(a) of the Vehicle and Traffic Law.

 Parking violations.
 "Parking violations" are traffic infractions constituting a violation of any law, rule or regulation providing for or regulating the parking, stopping or standing of a vehicle.